Nino-cunei/uruk/README.md

     TF-API and most traits of the data in the Uruk corpus.
 *   2018-02-23 The TF data has been rigorously checked.
 All aspects of the encoding into ATF can be reproduced exactly from the TF source.
-*   2018-02-14 Text-Fabric data generated, but not throughly tested.
+*   2018-02-14 Text-Fabric data generated, but not thoroughly tested.
 A very basic [start](https://github.com/Nino-cunei/tutorials/blob/master/start.ipynb) tutorial notebook.
 *   2018-02-09 Conversion coding has just started.
 We only parse supra-line units.